ironhacks/showcase-readme-public/README.md

-# This README file explains each of the winner apps of the IronHacks competition in details.
+## This README file explains each of the winner apps of the IronHacks competition in details.

 ## Spring 2019 Winner Apps

+Basics: This hack was focused on "Find me a safe and affordable district to live in near the NYU Stern School of Business, New York”".

+Type of Hack: Class Hack Students from Universidad Nacional de Colombia (UNAL).

+Time frame: 02/05/2019 to 02/20/2019.

 https://ironhacks.github.io/showcase-2019-spring-jdrodriguezrui/